-SPED 536 Diagnosis of Mild to Moderate Disabilities 3 SPED 537 Theories and Intervention in Behavior Disorders 3 SPED 576B Clinical Practice II (Student Teaching) 1
+SPED 536 Rtl/Brain-based Teaching and Learning: Reading and Written Language Arts Disorders 3 SPED 537 Theories and Intervention in Behavior Disorders 3 SPED 576B Clinical Practice II (Student Teaching) 1

-Candidates may not register for this course without clearance by the Office of Student Services.
-This is a mentor-based course with no regular class sessions. ePortfolio completed in this course.
+^{}Candidates may not register for this course without clearance from the Office of Student Services.
+This is a mentor-based course without regular class sessions.
+TaskStream is used for ePortfolio verifying Clinical Practice.
+Course packet access information is given at the Mandatory Clinical Practice Orientation Meeting.
+Coursework is a continuation of SPED 576A.